-Your 2013 Texas Society of Architects Learning Unit Hours have been successfully tabulated.
+Your 2014 Texas Society of Architects learning unit hours have been tabulated.
 You can review your Continuing Education Certificate here.
-Please print out your certificate for your own records.
-This is the most important documentation of your convention attendance.
+Please print out the certificate for your own records.
+This is the most important documentation of your conference attendance.

-As the AIA is not recording Sustainable Design credit, the manner in which the TBAE will confirm Sustainable Design credit will function similarly to how they confirm Accessible Design/Barrier-Free Design credit – which is also not recorded by the AIA.
+As the AIA is not recording Sustainable Design credit, the manner in which the TBAE will confirm Sustainable Design credit will function similarly to how it confirms Accessible Design/Barrier-Free Design credit—which is also not recorded by the AIA.

-However, if a registrant claims sustainable credit, and the TBAE cannot determine the content of the course based on the title alone, the TBAE would ask for further documentation showing that the course is devoted to Sustainable Design.
-In that case, the TBAE would ask to see the registrant's certificate or an outline of the course.
+However, if a registrant claims Sustainable Design credit, and the TBAE cannot determine the content of the course based on the title alone, the TBAE may ask for further documentation showing that the course is devoted to Sustainable Design.
+In that case, the TBAE would ask to see the registrant’s certificate or an outline of the course.

 GBCI credit must be self-reported.
 More information can be found here.